DKhalaf/Project_Network/README.md

 * Right click DNS-Server -> Settings -> Network Adapter  -> Lan Segment -> SVRLAN -> click OK

 * Right click Web-Server -> Settings -> Network Adapter  -> Lan Segments -> DMZ -> click OK

+#### For all the network adapters you use for each device, remember to mark "Connect at power on". -Remove the mark on the other adapters that you dont use!